ABI-Software/scaffoldmaker/docs/scaffolds/brainstem.rst

 Note that the D2 and D3 derivatives control the side dimensions, and derivatives D12 and D13 control the rate of change of these along the central path.
 If editing, use the Interactive Functions to *Smooth derivatives*, *Make side derivatives normal* and *Smooth side cross derivatives* to make these as smooth as required.

+The generic brainstem scaffolds are fitted and smoothed to the segmentation data from a human (`BodyParts3D V4.3i
+<https://doi.org/10.1093/nar/gkn613>`_), a pig (Beckman Institute for Advanced Science and Technology, Pig Imaging Group,
+University Of Illinois Urbana-Champaign), a rat (`NeuroRat V4.0 <https://itis.swiss/virtual-population/animal-models/animals/neurorat/neurorat-v4/>`_), and a sheep (`Nitzsche et al. <https://doi: 10.3389/fnana.2015.00069>`_).

 .. note::